Action Scenes #

 The following is a full example of a roll:

-4. Since the player rolled the lower result, they then choose whether or not to double down.
-Because the dragon’s roll is an 18, the player would take four stress if they don’t double down.
-However, the player decides to risk it all and double down.
-They roll a natural 20, which plus the player’s modifier of +6, results in a 26.
+- Since the player rolled the lower result, they then choose first whether or not to double down.
+The player decides to risk it and re-roll.
+They roll a 19, which plus the player’s modifier of +6, results in a 25.